 Somers Garden is a gorgeous park, with a moon gate and lush flowers, just off of King's Square in St. George's.
 It was named for Sir George Somers, who loved the island so much, his heart was buried in Bermuda, near where this idyllic, peaceful space was created.
-I was married at Somers Garden, and always enjoy a lovely picnic there with my husband. – Kristin White, Haunted History Tours
+I was married at Somers Garden, and always enjoy a lovely picnic there with my husband. – Kristin White, owner, Long Story Short & operator, Haunted History Tours

 Our absolute favourite romantic excursion is to take the boat out to King's Point just before sunset and crack open a bottle of champagne while watching the sun melt into the horizon.

 There is nothing more romantic than being all alone with your beloved, bobbing gently on the sea, and watching the colours burst through the sky.

 You feel like a tiny human speck in the universe, and at the same time, ever so connected and one with the beauty of this world, and in particular, this wondrous little island we call home. – Alexandra Mosher, Alexandra Mosher Studio Jewellery